tmr232/Sark/plugins/README.rst

 2. Press :code:`Ctrl + Alt + 6`;
 3. Use IDLE and hope it doesn't crash.

-When terminating IDA, remember to first close the IDLE window or it will hand.
+When terminating IDA, remember to first close the IDLE window or it will hang.

 Function Flow